wkrzywiec/wkrzywiec.github.io/content/posts/049_java-series-flatmap/index.md

 ---

 {{< alert "link" >}}
-This article is part of the "Java Series", which covers useful Java functions from standard and popular Java libraries.
+This article is part of the "Java Series", which covers useful Java functions from standard and popular libraries.
 More posts on that can be found [here](https://wkrzywiec.is-a.dev/tags/java-series/).
 {{< /alert >}}

 ![Cover](jason-leung-V-HPvi4B4G0-unsplash.jpg)